-The Autism Studies graduate program at the University of Massachusetts Lowell is designed not only for recent college graduates but also for older and non-traditional students with experience in a variety of educational and work settings.
+The Applied Behavior Analysis & Autism Studies graduate program at the University of Massachusetts Lowell is designed not only for recent college graduates, but also for students with experience in a variety of educational and work settings.

-In addition to the requirements for graduate admission, admission requirements for the Autism Studies graduate program include these factors:
+In addition to the requirements for graduate admission, requirements for the Applied Behavior Analysis & Autism Studies graduate program include these factors:

 These criteria may be applied or weighted differently for different students.
-For example, for students just receiving a Bachelor's degree, greater attention will be paid to recent grades.
+For example, for students just receiving a bachelor's degree, greater attention will be paid to recent grades.
 For students out of school for some time, work background and experience will count relatively more.
 Please follow the procedures for application established by the Graduate Admissions Office.

-Matriculated students in Autism Studies who come to UMass Lowell with prior graduate work at other schools or who have completed the 4-course graduate certificate in Behavioral Intervention at UMass Lowell may transfer a maximum of 12 credit hours.
-An assessment will be conducted to determine how those courses proposed for transfer map onto our courses with respect to BACB requirements.
+Matriculated students in Applied Behavior Analysis & Autism Studies who come to UMass Lowell with prior graduate work at other schools may request a transfer of a maximum of 12 credit hours.
+An assessment will be conducted to determine how courses proposed for transfer map onto our courses with respect to BACB requirements.
 Such transfer credit is subject to the approval of the Graduate Coordinator and the Registrar's Office and must meet the university's Graduate Transfer Credit requirements.
 For students who have completed courses from the Applied Behavior Analysis Certificate Program (courses listed below) up to 21 credits of those courses may count towards the Master's.

 Part-time Study and Non-Degree Status